Skip to main content

 NSF Promotes the Transition to a Circular Economy in Advanced Materials

-| National Science Foundation (NSF) | Industrial Commons, Research and Development (R&D), Semiconductors
+| National Science Foundation (NSF) | Recycling, Research and Development (R&D), Semiconductors, Workforce

 The U.S. National Science Foundation, in partnership with Australia's national science agency, Commonwealth Scientific and Industrial Research Organisation, are investing in solutions that will accelerate the transition of materials development, manufacturing, and use to a circular economy, positively impacting multiple industries such as semiconductors and plastics.